-Given these observations, two questions naturally arise: Is it possible to design an imaging system that can distinguish a single molecule from a pair of molecules?
-And, once the dipoles can be resolved, how precisely can this system measure their separation angle?
-In response, we propose a natural extension of ExM and DSF engineering: combining them into one.
+Given these observations, two questions naturally arise: Is it possible to design an imaging system that can distinguish a pair of molecules from a single molecule?
+And, once a dipole pair has been identified, how precisely can this system measure their angular separation?
+In response, we propose a natural extension of ExM and DSF engineering: using them jointly for orientation imaging.
 Our analysis shows that the images $\bm{I}$ collected by such a system are linear with respect to fourth-order moments $\bm{q}\in\mathbb{R}^{15}$ of the transition dipole $\bm{\mu}$ (see Supplemental Material \cite{Supplemental} for a derivation \cite{stallinga_2015josaa_effect, munger_2023oc_influence}).
 That is, if $L$ polarization states illuminate the sample sequentially and $N$-pixel images are collected for each DSF, then

-where $a$ incorporates the absorption cross-section and quantum yield of the molecule, wavelength of the excitation beam, etc.\ \cite{Supplemental,moerner_2003rsi_methods} and $\bm{H} \in \mathbb{R}^{NL\times 15}$ represents the imaging system's response to each fourth moment $q$, and models the impacts of excitation beam polarization and intensity and DSF engineering on the final images.
+where $a$ incorporates the absorption cross-section and quantum yield of the molecule, the wavelength of the excitation beam, etc.\ \cite{Supplemental,moerner_2003rsi_methods}.
+The forward operator $\bm{H} \in \mathbb{R}^{NL\times 15}$ represents the imaging system's response to each fourth moment $q$ and incorporates the impacts of excitation beam polarization and intensity and DSF engineering on the final images.